Solar-network/docs/docs/guidebook/release-guidelines/going-live.md

 - Test explorer with the `develop` branch of `core`
 - Test that whitelist features are still working
 - Test `core-json-rpc` to ensure it works for exchanges
-- Run benchmswipechains on `master` and `develop` to see if there are crypto performance regressions
+- Run benchmsolars on `master` and `develop` to see if there are crypto performance regressions

 ### Transactions